soham-c04/VectorWolf/README.md

 **VectorWolf is (Tensor => Vector) + (reverse(Flow) => Wolf)**

 Syntax is almost the same as TensorFlow.
+### How to use
+- Write your code in main.cpp
+- Enter `./run.sh` command in linux based terminal to run the code, or run the same script replacing `-o main` with `-o main.exe` for Powershell.
+- main.cpp is given as an example to demonstrate its usage.
+- Ensure that VectorWolf.cpp, VectorWolf.h and main.cpp are in the same directory.

 ## Methods for Layer -
 ### layers.Dense()